aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/listobject/_index.md

 ### updateColumnName() {#updateColumnName--}

-Updates all list columns' name from the worksheet.
+Updates all list columns' name to cells in the table.

 ```javascript
 updateColumnName() : void;